 Good Candidates for Arm Lifts

-As with all plastic surgeries, the best candidates for arm lifts are nonsmokers who are in good health, as this will aid in healing.
+As with all cosmetic surgeries, the best candidates for arm lifts are nonsmokers who are in good health, as this will aid in healing.
 Ideally, they should also be committed to a healthy future that includes regular exercise and a sensible diet.
 They should be at or near their goal weight and have attempted to tone their arms through regular exercise.

 Those who exercise on a regular basis but still struggle with this can be confident in knowing that this is the type of sagging skin that is exercise-resistant.